-No worker should be discriminated against on the basis of age, gender, race, sexual orientation, religion or beliefs, gender reassignment, marital status, or pregnancy.
+No worker should be discriminated against based on age, gender, race, sexual orientation, religion or beliefs, gender reassignment, marital status, or pregnancy.
 All workers should be treated equally.
 Workers with the same experience and qualifications should receive equal pay for equal work.

-No worker should be prevented from joining or forming a staff association or trade union, nor should any worker suffer any detriment as a result of joining, or failing to join, any such organisation.
+No worker should be prevented from joining or forming a staff association or trade union, nor should any worker suffer any detriment because of joining, or failing to join, any such organisation.

 Workers should be aware of the terms and conditions of their employment or engagement from the outset.
-In particular, workers must be made aware of the wage that they receive, when and how it is to be paid, the hours that they must work, and any legal limit which exists for their protection and any overtime provisions.
+Workers must be made aware of the wage that they receive, when and how it is to be paid, the hours that they must work, and any legal limit which exists for their protection and any overtime provisions.

 Workers should also be allowed such annual leave, sick leave, maternity/paternity leave, and such other leave as is granted by legislation as a minimum.

 The Company does not accept any corporal punishment, harassment in any form, or bullying in any form.

 The Company holds as fundamental to its success the trust and confidence of those with whom it deals, including clients, suppliers, and employees.
 Conflicts of interest potentially undermine the relationship of the Company with its partners.

 To help preserve and strengthen these relationships, the Company has developed a Corporate Hospitality and Gifts Policy, which provides rules and guidelines concerning the conduct of its officers and employees aimed at minimising the possibility of conflicts of interest and at avoiding risks associated with bribery and corruption.